Following are some of the rules which I could think ( & found from other sources) regarding the daily Scrum planning meeting

 - Team members should address the Team.
 This is not a "Reporting to the Scrum Master" meeting.

 - If Product Owners are attending the call, they should refrain from asking status.
 Scrum has a separate meeting for this purpose – Sprint Demo/Review.
+Status can be obtained from taskboard also.

 - All Team members are required to attend.
 If for some reason a Team member can't attend in person, the absent member must either attend by telephone or by having another Team member report on their status.